A VPN or Virtual Private Network is a service to protect your connection from prying eyes.

-Unlike most of VPN services, GoldenFrog (based in Switzerland, a country well-known for its neutrality throughout History, strong privacy laws, and exquisite ski stations) owns all their VPN servers.
+Unlike most VPN services, GoldenFrog (based in Switzerland, a country well-known for its neutrality throughout History, strong privacy laws, and exquisite ski stations) owns all their VPN servers.
 They don't lease them or colocate them in other companies' datacenter.
 Instead, they control every single aspect of the servers, from networking to cooling.
 This guarantees less interference from rogue 3rd parties.

-You may have already seen this name on a speedtest website, and wondered whether the claim to double your internet speed was physically possible.
+You may have already seen this name on a speedtest website and wondered whether the claim to double your internet speed was physically possible.

 Speedify is not only a VPN: its main feature is connection bonding.
-It does not magically make your internet faster, but it can combine two or more internet connections to tranform them into one fast pipe.
+It does not magically make your internet faster, but it can combine two or more internet connections to transform them into one fast pipe.